jkerian/psubox/README.md

 or expander, remove the male-plug, and connect all of the wires there.

 What I actually did:
-* Insert all of the Fuse olders and switches, and wire them, remembering the heat-shrink.
+* Insert all of the Fuse holders and switches, and wire them, remembering the heat-shrink.
 * Insert all of the banana plug sockets and wire them, leaving open connections for the LEDs, and remembering the heat-shrink.
 * Insert of the LEDs and wire them, as well soldering open wires for the voltmeter switch to the three positive posts.
 * Insert the metered USB port, negative is electrically common with the ammeter measuring port, positive with the positive 5V post.